Akascape/FFglitch-0.9.3-executables/README.md

 These version were not available in the [download page](https://ffglitch.org/download/) of ffglitch directly, so I created the zip file for those and uploaded them here.

-All credit goes to [Ramiro Polla](https://github.com/ramiropolla) for creating FFglitch.
+All credits goes to [Ramiro Polla](https://github.com/ramiropolla) for creating FFglitch.

-For more details, visit this repo: https://github.com/ramiropolla/ffglitch-core
+For the source code, visit this repo: https://github.com/ramiropolla/ffglitch-core

 Peace :)